WestendEyeHospital/westend-eye/src/pages/team/index.md

   heading: What we offer
   description: >
-    Best eye care for you
+    Best eye care for you and your family
 main:
   heading: Vision is our mission
   description: >